+ Where do I apply?

 + What is required to apply?

-Our application -- which will go live in early November -- is all you need to apply to the school.
+Our application is all you need to apply to the school.
 Once admitted and as part of the registration process, we will need proof of residency as preference is given to families living within the San Francisco city limits.

 + What is the age requirement for kindergarten?